Watch 122 rescue dogs face off in this year's Puppy Bowl – KION546

 The game helps rescue pups find ‘furever’ homes

 In addition to serving as adorable entertainment, the game also has a higher purpose.
-Every furry athlete is a rescue dog waiting to be adopted from a shelter or foster home.
+Every furry athlete is a rescue dog, and some are still waiting to be adopted from a shelter or foster home.
 The competition helps draw much-needed attention to the pups and the shelters that take care of them.

 “We really couldn’t ask for a better platform,” Chrissy Beckles, founder and president of The Sato Project, a non-profit that rescues abused and abandoned dogs in Puerto Rico and rehomes them on the US mainland, previously told CNN.
 “I can’t think of a single negative for this — only that it’s only once a year.”